Preparing for a Trackday

 - Bodywork should be in good order, as we don’t want wheel covers (either tie these on or remove them for the event), bumpers and wings leaving your car while you are driving!

 - Loose items.
 Make sure that you remove everything from the car that is not firmly fixed down.
-Pens and soft drinks cans can become lethal projectiles.
-Make sure you remove everything from the boot of the car too, in some cases this means the spare wheel also, there is usually somewhere to keep things at an event while you are on the track (but remember that neither the circuit nor event promoters can take responsibility for belongings so leave that laptop PC and other valuables at home!).
+Pens and soft drink cans can become lethal projectiles.
+Make sure you remove everything from the boot of the car too, in some cases this means the spare wheel also, there is usually somewhere to keep things at an event while you are on the track (but remember that neither the circuit nor event promoters can take responsibility for belongings, so leave that laptop PC and other valuables at home!).

-- A simple tool kit is handy to have, including a tyre pressure gauge.
+- A simple toolkit is handy to have, including a tyre pressure gauge.

-- Fire extinguishers are not compulsory, and indeed if there is an incident the Fire Marshals will take care of any fire.
-However, it’s recommended that you purchase an in-car fire extinguisher to keep in the cabin of the car.
-Make sure it is secure in it’s mounting though and that it will stay firmly fixed in the event of an accident.
+- Fire extinguishers are not compulsory.
+If there is an incident, the Marshals will take care of any fire.
+However, it’s a good idea to have a small fire extinguisher fixed in the cabin of the car.
+Make sure it is secure in its mounting and that it will stay firmly fixed in the event of an accident.

 Track Days – Frequently Asked Questions